 In OCEAN DWELLERS – Meeresbewohner, eleven groups of artists use their own individual methods and languages to communicate to the world.
 What the artists present to the audience may be the display of research results or by-products of researches.
 Once the work is put out, it can be regarded as an individual for the audience to experience.
 As an audience, it seems that there is no need to keep a close eye on the text.
 The author has the right to make decision, and the audience also has the freedom to interpret.
 If we treat each piece of work as a single event, we are free to experience exception stories that are beyond our daily lives.

-- written by Yun-Chu Liang
+- Yun-Chu Liang